 What English greetings or goodbyes do you use most often?
 Share with us in the comments below!

-Erin Duffin lives in Berlin (but not for long!), is an online English teacher, yoga and breath instructor, and always says “hey” and “see ya” with a big smile!
+Erin Duffin lives in Hamburg, is an online English teacher, yoga and breath instructor, and always says “hey” and “see ya” with a big smile!